Snake Tattoo History, Designs, and Meanings

 Snakes are some of the most misunderstood animals in the world.
 Although some are dangerous, the majority are harmless to humans.
 They usually shy away from human contact.
 When humans are struck by a snake, it is always in self-defense.
 A snake is intelligent and knows that patience will pay off when it hunts.
 They live in darkness and come out to hunt before dusk.
 The majority of snake bites occur right before dark.

 However, there are a variety of snakes that can cause death to humans in one lethal strike.
 Some, such as the cobra or rattlesnake, can cause death within minutes.
-From Africa to America, these dangerous snakes can be found.
+These dangerous snakes can be found from Africa to America.
 As a result, the snake has been a longtime symbol of danger.

 Snakes are able to shed their skins.
 This act can be seen to represent rebirth, transformation, and change.
 As a tattoo, the snake can similarly represent a brand new start in life.